2025 - NeurIPS 2025 MTI-LLM

 - SafeMTData_1K – safety-alignment dialogues including refusals.

-- MHJ_local – human multi-turn jailbreaks (rich tactics).
+- MHJ (MHJ_local in release) – human multi-turn jailbreaks (rich tactics).

 We use each dataset as released (no schema unification), preserving their natural distribution of tactics and lengths.